coastal-hazards-system/StormSim-Library/README.md

 ![image](https://github.com/Coastal-Hazards-System/StormSim-Library/assets/51959561/df664577-5593-4410-99c1-b967f68ba59f)

-The following figure summaryces the CHS data download process.
-Through CHS you will be able to choose the best suited save point for your project.
-When selecting project forcing data consider the following: what hazards do you want to include (XC vs TC vs both), what level of fidelity (Peaks vs Timeseries vs both) and the location.
-Currently StormSim only supports base modeling conditions as a forcing input.
-Using CHS data means any analysis done will be using the full storm suite for a given regional study.
-Downloaded zip folder must contain Peaks and/or Timeseries files for both models associated to a savepoint (ADCIRC + Wave Model).
-For a more detail guide on to how to acces and navigate CHS files/website visit (https://chs.erdc.dren.mil/Content/documents/CHSQuickGuide.pdf).
+The following figure summarizes the CHS data download process.
+Through CHS, you can choose the most suitable save point for your project.
+When selecting project-forcing data, consider the hazards you want to include (XC vs TC vs both) and the level of fidelity (Peaks vs Timeseries vs both).
+Currently, StormSim only supports base modeling conditions as a forcing input.
+Utilizing CHS data means any analysis will involve the full storm suite for a given regional study.
+The downloaded zip folder must contain Peaks and/or Timeseries files for both models associated with a savepoint (ADCIRC + Wave Model).
+For a more detailed guide on accessing and navigating CHS files/website, visit (https://chs.erdc.dren.mil/Content/documents/CHSQuickGuide.pdf).

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/Coastal-Hazards-System/StormSim-Library/assets/51959561/f8f5a12f-3e75-44bd-a6b5-e7af0845a877">
 </p>